 The number and percentage of patients spending over four hours in A&E has risen in recent years.
-In the quarter to March 2016, over 18% of patients in type 1 departments spent over 4 hours in A&E – the highest for over a decade.
-The target for 95% of all attendees to be discharged, admitted or transferred within 4 hours has not been met in the monthly data since July 2015.
+In 2016, over 16% of patients in type 1 departments spent over 4 hours in A&E – the highest for over a decade.
+The target for 95% of all attendees to be discharged, admitted or transferred within 4 hours has not been met in the monthly data since July 2015

-Long waits for admission have become more commons, with the numbers waiting over 4 hours for admission after a decision to admit had been made increasing by 26% over the last year and by 130% over the last two years.
+Long waits for admission have also become more common, with twelve hour ‘trolley waits’ - the numbers waiting over 4 hours for admission after a decision to admit – doubling in 2016 compared with 2015.

 Some data for local NHS providers can be downloaded below.
 Links to source data can be found on the right of this page.
 MPs and their staff can contact Library staff for more data for their local areas.